 Bedroom 2: With bunk bed and built-in wardrobe.

-Open plan living space.
+First Floor: Open plan living space.

-Lounge area: With wood burner, smart Freeview TV, DVD player with selection of DVDs, DAB radio/CD player, board games and colouring books.
+Living area: With wood burner, smart Freeview TV, DVD player with selection of DVDs, DAB radio/CD player, board games and colouring books.

 Kitchen area: With tiled floor, breakfast bar, electric oven, gas hob, microwave, fridge, freezer and door to Juliet balcony.